MicrosoftDocs/sql-docs/docs/azure-data-studio/table-designer-azure-data-studio.md

 ### Memory-Optimized Tables

 Creating Memory-Optimized Tables can be done directly in Azure Data Studio.
 All it takes is checking a box at the time of table creation and the table in your database is memory-optimized!
 Just like Graph Tables, Memory-Optimized Tables can only be created on new tables, not already existing ones.
 Memory-Optimized tables must have non-clustered primary key.
+For an introduction to Memory-Optimized Tables, check out the [Introduction to Memory-Optimized Tables](/sql/relational-databases/in-memory-oltp/introduction-to-memory-optimized-tables) article.

 #### Create a Memory-Optimized Table